JamesSeo/JamesSeo/README.md

 - 👋 Hi, I’m @JamesSeo
-- 👀 I’m interested in
+- 👀 I’m interested in  cloud, data,
-- 🌱 I’m currently learning
+ // - 🌱 I’m currently learning cass
-- 💞️
+// - 💞️
-- 📫 How to reach me
+// - 📫 How to reach me

 <!---
 JamesSeo/JamesSeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.